SolaceLabs/covid19-stream-processors/README.md

 Subscribe to one or more of the available topics above to receive the required data.
 For more more information on using topic wildcards check out [SMF Topic Subscriptions](https://docs.solace.com/PubSub-Basics/Wildcard-Charaters-Topic-Subs.htm) and [MQTT Topic Subscriptions](https://docs.solace.com/Open-APIs-Protocols/MQTT/MQTT-Topics.htm#Wildcard)

+Note: If you have your own COVID-19 event stream that you'd like to share please contact us at covid19@solace.com

 #### Example topic subscription
 Subscribing to the following streams will give you the corresponding results: